dcbpw/tpc-2017-dc/README.md

 ## Workflow

 Run `./build.sh` to process everything in src and put it into docs.
 The files in docs are what are actually served to end-users.
+This runs Template Toolkit and sass.

 I like live-reload workflow, and I found this one that seems to work: